- General Regulations eTOP -

 Services Provided by the Operator to the Subscriber

-3.1 These Regulations apply to all Services provided by the Operator, in particular:
+3.1 The Regulations apply to all Services provided by the Operator, in particular:

-3.1.1 Internet access services or access to specific telecommunications operators’ resources,
+3.1.1 Internet access services or access to the resources of specific telecommunications operators,

 3.1.2 data transmission services,